oliverklee/ext-seminars/Documentation/Installation/SetUpThePlug-in/Index.rst

 ::

    plugin.tx_seminars {
-     # PID of the sysfolder where event registrations (attendances) will be stored
-     attendancesPID =
    }

    # localizations for strings in emails and some FE parts go here (the example is for German)